tkozzer/map-magic/docs/backend-design-document.md

 ### Architecture Diagram

-- **Description**: This diagram will detail the overall architecture, including load balancers, caching, and server scaling.
+- **Description**: This diagram will detail the overall architecture, including Replit-specific deployment considerations, load balancing, caching, and server scaling.

 ---